Table of Contents

 - Not as effective in protecting against spraying

 10. Pxyz Hooded Cat Litter Box with Litter Scoop (Best for Small Cat Breeds)

-I love its design and how hygienic it is.
+I love its design.
 The litter box is fully covered, providing your cat with privacy – especially if there’s a dog living in your house.
-The drawer drag makes cleaning a breeze.
+The drawer drag also makes cleaning a breeze.
 The Pxyz litter box is easy to use, hygienic, and labor-saving.
-An added bonus: it holds odors.
+And an added bonus: it holds odors.